 Practically, we recommend the aforementioned safety cases and gradual approval of medical devices as appropriate approaches to handle the limited capacity to predict the behaviour of complex systems.81 Such complexity approaches will also be useful in addressing the question of how emerging challenges will interact with the existing challenges alluded to in Section 1.

-Solutionism
+Challenge 6: Solutionism

-Sixthly, and related to the challenge of reductionism, is solutionism, which is an ideology that inappropriately recasts “complex social situations…as neatly defined problems with definite, computable solutions…if only the right [technologies] are in place”.82 Examples include diet apps that inappropriately simplify body composition as merely a function of calorie consumption83, and the legal and ethical consequences of treatments like deep brain stimulation.84 The consequences for patient safety are that digital health interventions might be unfit for the true hazards that they present because of distraction by techno-optimism or technology push.
+Rrelated to the challenge of reductionism, is solutionism, which is an ideology that inappropriately recasts “complex social situations…as neatly defined problems with definite, computable solutions…if only the right [technologies] are in place”.82 Examples include diet apps that inappropriately simplify body composition as merely a function of calorie consumption83, and the legal and ethical consequences of treatments like deep brain stimulation.84 The consequences for patient safety are that digital health interventions might be unfit for the true hazards that they present because of distraction by techno-optimism or technology push.
 Techno-optimism might arise from differences of perceived risk or perceived capacity for control85, which relate to existing problems of inequality in technical education and access to digital health, respectively.86

 In addition to earlier recommendations of adopting socio-technical perspective and a systems approach to conceptualising risk, solutionism can be addressed by adopting a systemic approach to patient safety.
 Ravitz et al.38 describe such an approach with a case study on medication infusion pumps, while the Systems Engineering Initiative for Patient Safety model provides a framework for understanding the structures, processes and outcomes in healthcare, more generally.74,75 These approaches can help to sensitise developers and users of digital health to the relationships within healthcare systems that might facilitate unintended consequences.